 The right SOM supplier can provide similar benefits to support upcoming forecasts—provided they’re allowed a peek at what the OEM is planning.
 This support comes both from a supply chain perspective—the supplier can ensure they’ll have enough components available through their supply chain to fit the OEMs ordering needs—and from a design perspective, as the SOM supplier can prepare designs and re-designs for re-spins of the current-gen product when appropriate.

-When it comes to new product development, the decision to build around a SOM instead of building chip-down can be motivated by a range of benefits, like meeting increasingly aggressive development timelines to developing in a manner that cuts down in-field maintenance costs.
-When considering your company’s product roadmap, don’t forget that another option involves leaning on a relationship with an established SOM provider like Logic PD to make sure your company can realize the best of both worlds.
+When it comes to new connected product development, the decision to build around a SOM instead of building chip-down can be motivated by a range of benefits, like meeting increasingly aggressive development timelines to developing in a manner that cuts down in-field maintenance costs.
+When considering your company’s product roadmap, don’t forget that another option involves leaning on a relationship with an established SOM provider like Beacon EmbeddedWorks to make sure your company can realize the best of both worlds.